Sheffield-Chip-Design-Team/Getting-Started-Frontend-Hardware/README.md

 ## 🧰 Prerequiste Setup (Windows Only)

+If you are using Windows, it is often easier to develop in a Linux based environment, lots of things from PATH management to the directory format are much simpler in a Unix-based system, saving you time and lettig you focus on what is actually important - creating your first designs!

-1.1 Install VsCode fron the link: [VSCode](https://code.visualstudio.com)
+**1.1** Install VsCode fron the link: [VSCode](https://code.visualstudio.com)

-1.2 Open PowerShell as Administrator and run:
+**1.2**  Open PowerShell as Administrator and run:
    ```powershell
    wsl --install
    ```

-1.2a Restart your computer if prompted.
+**1.2a**  Restart your computer if prompted.

-1.3a Launch Ubuntu from the Start Menu and create a username/password when prompted.
+**1.3a**  Launch Ubuntu from the Start Menu and create a username/password when prompted.

 Inside the WSL terminal,